cypress-io/cypress-documentation/source/api/plugins/writing-a-plugin.md

 `on` is a function that you will use to register listeners on various **events** that Cypress exposes.

-Registering to an event looks like this:
+Registering to listen on an event looks like this:

 ```javascript
 module.exports = (on, config) => {